BenoitMorel/ParGenes/README.md

 Run a high number of raxml instances on a given number of cores.

-The project is still under developement.

 ## Requirement

-You must have the following tools/libraries installed on your machine:
 * git
 * cmake
 * MPI